/150

 116 / 150

-116. In the following questions you will find sentences, part of which are italicised.
-Compare the italicised part of each sentence with the expressions (a), (b) and (c) given below.
-Choose the expression which is an improvement upon the italicised part.
+116. In the following questions you will find sentences, part of which are italicized.
+Compare the italicized part of each sentence with the expressions (a), (b) and (c) given below.
+Choose the expression which is an improvement upon the italicized part.
 If none of the three expressions improves the sentence, your answer is (d).

 He stopped to work an hour ago.